apache/doris/docs/en/installing/compilation.md

 ### Self-compiling Development Environment Mirror

-You can also create a Doris development environment mirror yourself, referring specifically to the `docker/README.md'file.
+You can also create a Doris development environment mirror yourself, referring specifically to the `docker/README.md` file.

 ## Direct Compilation (CentOS/Ubuntu)